The Puttenham Trust

 Given the Trust's informal, community-based approach:

-• Local residency is essential - must be from Puttenham or nearby villages in Tring Rural parish
+• Local connection is essential - must be from Puttenham or nearby villages in Tring Rural parish, or a member of St Mary's Church Puttenham

-• For educational grants: Must have resided in Puttenham parish for 3 years immediately prior to university application
+• For educational grants: Must have resided in Puttenham parish or been a member of St Mary's Church for 3 years prior to application

 • Personal connection matters - this Trust operates through relationships and local knowledge